 Various summary tables in the Analytical Perspectives volume of the Budget provide information on budget authority, outlays, and offsetting collections and receipts arrayed by Federal agency.
-A table that lists budget authority and outlays by budget account within each agency and the totals for each agency of budget authority, outlays, and receipts that offset the agency spending totals is available online at: https://www.whitehouse.gov/omb/analytical-perspectives/.
+A table that lists budget authority and outlays by budget account within each agency and the totals for each agency of budget authority, outlays, and receipts that offset the agency spending totals is available in the Analytical Perspectives volume online.
 The Appendix provides budgetary, financial, and descriptive information about programs, projects, and activities by account within each agency.